What We Do

 Why Work For Us

 We’re in a scale-up phase with a huge growth opportunity in front of us.
 With the media regularly referring to us as the Airbnb for boats, it’s an exciting time and you can feel that energy and buzz throughout the company.
 Be a part of a fast growing marketplace, have direct impact on the product and see your work used by millions of users.
 Joining our team is a fantastic opportunity to up your game, advance in your career and push your technical skills.
 In addition to competitive market rates, we offer flexible working hours, remote working and the hardware of your choice so you can excel in your role.

-We move fast (but try not to break things!) and embrace the lean startup methodology.
+We move fast (without breaking things!) and embrace the lean startup methodology.
 Our values include Openness, Trust, Honesty, Transparency, No Egos and an emphasis on strong team players.
 We're a very small, focused, talented team of developers with a high output; it's amazing what we've done so far.
 Low on politics and high on productivity, we all take satisfaction from performing our craft well and shipping great products.

 Our Engineering Processes